minhnimble/el-operation-manager-ai/README.md

 https://yourapp.streamlit.app
 ```

-> OAuth callbacks are handled by the Streamlit app at the root URL via query parameters — no `/callback` path needed.
+> OAuth callbacks are handled at the root URL via query parameters — no `/callback` path needed.

 ### 4. Copy credentials to `.env`